ariknel/mqtt-vision-robot/README.md

 ### Step 4 — Verify the Battery ADC Divider

-While the battery was connected in Step 3, or reconnect briefly now:

-- Measure the voltage at the midpoint of R1 and R2 (the trace going to D34)
-- With a fully charged 8.4V battery, you should read approximately **4.2V** (1:1 divider, 100 kΩ / 100 kΩ)
-- This confirms the voltage divider is correctly wired before the ESP32 is installed

 > The firmware ADC saturates when the divider midpoint exceeds ~3.1V, which corresponds to a battery voltage of ~6.2V.
 This is a hardware limitation — the battery reading shows ~6.2V on a healthy 2S pack and only starts falling below 6.2V when the pack is nearly depleted.
 The app thresholds are set at 6.0V / 5.5V to account for this.
+This can be fixed in software with some calculations.

 ### Step 5 — Solder Remaining Components